game-devolpment-pc/former-fight/README.md

 At the beginning of the game the user gets a basic car with no improvements , Then begins to understand the legality of the game.

 ## Advanced stages
-The user's challenge begins , he starts racing , start advancing in the game and improve his vehicle to be faster and stronger
+The user's challenge begins , he starts racing , start advancing in the game and improve his vehicle to be faster and stronger.
+Why This is good and significant because it is known that a football player is getting better when he is Faster and stronger and we look and replace that speed with the speed of that auto Eventually in the game we play with cars and not humans.

+## explanation
+We will also add capabilities to the integrated game so that you can progress and improve the vehicle and get Better capabilities and performance for your team which is a collection of vehicles.